5 Gold Rings: Series 2 to Series 4

 Each team has one turn in every round, and successful completions add a set amount to the bank that increases from one round to the next (£1,000, £2,500, £5,000, £7,500, £10,000).
 In addition, if one team misses a question, the opponents can steal the money at stake by correctly re-positioning the ring within 15 seconds.

 The maximum potential bank is £52,000, obtainable if one team completes all five rounds and steals all available money from the opponents.

 Final

-The team with the higher bank is given control for this round; in the event of a tie, a coin toss decides control.
-One final question is presented, and the team in control may either play it or pass to the opponents.
-Each team is given one ring, with the larger one going to the leaders, and the smaller one going to the losers after 5 rounds.
-In case of a tie, both teams receive identical rings.
+Each team is given one ring, and one final question is presented.
+The higher-scoring team receives the larger of the two rings and decides which team will play the question.
+If the scores are tied, the teams receive identical rings and a coin toss decides control.

-One member of the team playing the question has 30 seconds to place the ring as instructed.
-If succeed, they will win their entire bank and the opponents get nothing.
-If they fail, they will get nothing and the opponents win their own bank instead.
+One member of the team playing the question has 30 seconds to position the ring as instructed.
+Successfully doing so awards the team their entire bank and sends the opponents home with nothing, while a failure forfeits the money and allows the opponents to keep their bank.